erajasekar/cs-workshop/PITCHME.md

 +++
 @title[Binary Introduction]

-Infact, the hardware inside the computer doesn't know anything other than 0’s and 1’s - refered as ***binary***
+Infact, the hardware inside the computer doesn't know anything other than 0’s and 1’s.

 +++
 @title[Everything is stored as binary]

-All the videos, music and textual information you see in computers are stored as just 0’s and 1’s in hardware.
+All the videos, music and textual information you see in computers are stored as just 0’s and 1’s.

 <img src="assets/image/broad.jpg" alt="Computer hardware binary" width="700px" height="400px">

 ---

-## Why the digital world is based on binary?
+## Why the digital world has only 0 & 1?
-@title[Why digital world is binary?]
+@title[Why digital world has only 0 and 1?]

 <p class="fragment">All the hardware is made from wonderful semiconductor material ***silicon***. </p>
 <p class="fragment"> It can easily change state between stop conducting ( **0** ) and start conducting ( **1** ) electricity through them. </p>
-<p class="fragment">Silicon is used to make a tiny device called ***transistor*** which stores one bit of 0 or 1. </p>
+<p class="fragment">Silicon is used to make a tiny device called ***transistor*** which stores one bit of 0 or 1 - refered as ***binary***. </p>

 Note: Discuss about conductors and insulators.